simonmichael/hledger_site/src/index.md

 For day to day journal entries I use hledger-web.
 It’s pretty much perfect in terms of elegant simplicity and functionality.
 It’s well documented and the hledger community is active, generous, and kind. --bitsonchips

 I started using hledger because of:
-- tracking irregular payments from a bunch of sources, often outstanding for a while
+- tracking irregular payments from a bunch of sources, often outstanding for a while;
-- tracking how much somebody owes me / i owe them
+- tracking how much somebody owes me / i owe them;
-- being pretty much cash-only for a long while (long story). with cash, if you don't track the expenses manually, you wake up at the end of the month with a whole bunch of money gone and no idea what happened to it
+- being pretty much cash-only for a long while (long story). with cash, if you don't track the expenses manually, you wake up at the end of the month with a whole bunch of money gone and no idea what happened to it;
-- not knowing how much money i actually have available because it's spread across my wallet / bank account / paypal / piggy bank hledger really helped me not go crazy with all of this!
+- not knowing how much money i actually have available because it's spread across my wallet / bank account / paypal / piggy bank. hledger really helped me not go crazy with all of this!
 PS. another unexpected benefit - tracking expenses can also help with ambient worries like "ugh i spend too much on takeout food". like, if you track it, at the end of the month you can look at how much you spent on it and conclude that it's actually reasonable (within your budget) and stop feeling guilty about it!
---HN
+--uryga

 I discovered hledger last week and I hope it's not too early to describe it as life-changing. thank you for building this software --gnidan